 Who would have thought the good toes, bad toe exercises in childhood dance classes would play an important role in foot health today?
 If you’ve ever had plantar fasciitis, you know what I’m talking about.

 11. Take time to Balance on one leg.

 After fracturing my ankle in 2019, I was advised to include balancing in my fitness routine.
 The reason was to strengthen ankle health which in turn helps with healthy hips later in life.

-Balancing though is not only good for ligament it has many neurological benefits.
+Balancing is good for ligaments, and it has many neurological benefits.

 Two ways to include balancing into your daily routine are;

 - Balancing on one leg while cleaning your teeth.

 - Include walking heel to toe, like a tightrope walker, on your daily walk.